skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Languages]

 ##MasterFILE Premier from EBSCOhost
-Search full-text articles from popular magazines and journals covering virtually every subject area of general interest.
+Search full-text articles from popular magazines and journals covering areas of general interest.

 [Articles]